• Skip to primary navigation

 Conventional Chocolate Brownie Method

-1. Preheat the oven to 170 degrees celsius and line a brownie tray with baking paper.
+1. Preheat the oven to 170-180 degrees Celsius.
+(The heat will vary depending on your oven.)
+Line a brownie tray with baking paper.

-2. Melt butter and chocolate in a saucepan over a low heat.
+2. Melt butter and chocolate in a saucepan over low heat.
 Stir until smooth.

-3. Remove chocolate from heat, add the sugar.
+3. Remove the chocolate from the heat, and add the sugar.
 Stir until combined.

 4. Add the flour, baking powder, cocoa, vanilla and then the eggs.

-5. Beat the batter quickly by hand to prevent the eggs “cooking”.
+5. Beat the batter quickly by hand to prevent the eggs from "cooking".

 6. Once the batter is combined pour the mixture into the prepared brownie tray.